RADAR-base/radar-output-restructure/README.md

 ## Upgrade instructions

+When upgrading to version 1.2.0, please follow the following instructions:

+  - When using local target storage, ensure that:
+    1. it is writable by the user 101, or change the runtime user using the docker command-line flag `--user` to a user that can write to the target storage and
+    2. local storage properties `userId` and `groupId` are set to values that can write to the target storage.

 When upgrading to version 1.0.0 or later from version 0.6.0 please follow the following instructions:

   - This package now relies on Redis for locking and offset management.
 Please install Redis or use